Stipe Drews

 Stipe Drews (born Stipe Drviš, 8 June 1973) is a retired Croatian professional boxer.
 He won the WBA's version of the world light heavyweight championship title on 27 April 2007.

 Amateur career

 As an amateur he took part at the European championships in 1996, but lost his third fight to the eventual champion Pietro Aurino.
 In the same year he was nominated for the 1996 Summer Olympics, but lost in the quarter-finals to Seung-Bae Lee.
-He was second at the Adriatic games in 1997.
+He was second at the Mediterranean games in 1997.
 During his amateur career he was six times Croatian champion.
 He won 90 fights out of 100.